inkcut/inkcut/docs/device-setup.md

 ![Inkcut - device setup](https://user-images.githubusercontent.com/380158/34272197-757a0ba0-e65d-11e7-9a12-d707bf0d68b9.gif)

+### Speed settings

+Inkcut attempts to send data to the device at a rate that will not cause the device's data buffer to overflow on large jobs.
+For this to work properly it is important that the speed setting matches the actual device speed.

 ### Output rotation

 You can change final output scaling and rotation that Inkcut uses for your device under the `Output` tab within the `Device` tab.